Note

 The retrieved information is:

-Checking code availability for: 4_4.77_Program synthesis with large language models.pdf
+Checking code availability for: 003_10.2_A survey on large language models for code generation.pdf

 Sequence generation under testing: attempt 1 of 3